Fifis/smoothemplik/README.md

 ### High priority

+* The parallelisation in .kernelMixed does not work
 * Add custom kernels to Silverman's rule of thumb (with roughness != 1)
 * Fix the DCV code with convolutions (especially the quartic one)
 * Fix the bug: no speed-up in the `kernelMixedSmooth` example